rjcalow/b64decoder/README.md

 # b64decoder
-Android app to convert text to base64
+Android app to convert text to base64.

+Coded as an exercise with KivyMD.